-Our Class 3 teachers are Mrs Brocklesby and Mr Marsh with Mrs Ford as our teaching assistant.
+Our Class 3 teachers are Mrs Brocklesby and Mrs Sellers with Mrs Ford as our teaching assistant.
 Our class and school motto is to "Strive to Shine".

 This class page is designed to give readers a brief overview of what we are covering in class.
 We share more detailed information about what we get up to using the Class Dojo app.
 Parents can request login details via their child's class teacher.